ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-04-16-ComputerVisionNotes.md

 - Replace the last pooling layer with an SPP layer
 - (Max) Pool the responses of each filter
-- For each feature map, pool it into shape $ [4, 4], [2, 2], [1] $, flatten them into 1-d and concatenate them into a fixed-length vector
+- For each feature map, pool it into shapes $ [4, 4], [2, 2], [1] $, flatten them into 1-d, and concatenate them into a fixed-length vector
 - For a feature map of size [a, a] and a desired output shape [n, n]: the size of sliding window $ L = \lceil \frac{a}{n} \rceil $ and the size of the stride $ S = \lfloor \frac{a}{n} \rfloor $

 #### Mapping RoI to Feature Maps (RoI Projection)